For Teachers & Administrators

 • Separate area for special awards judges if applicable

-Download the complete day-of checklist from the Teacher Portal — it includes a setup hour timeline from arrival through awards ceremony.
+Download the complete day-of checklist from the Teacher Portal.
+It includes a setup hour timeline from arrival through awards ceremony.

 Downloads & templates